 Few weeks ago a PostgreSQL team announced the first release candidate of their powerful DBMS.
 It means that the release is going to be ready in several months.
 In the published release notes they have written following interesting information:

-From my point of view this is not just marketing words because every PostgreSQL major release always contained really significant changes, which gives us high expectations for future releases as well.
+This release shows PostgreSQL moving beyond the traditional relational-database feature set with new, ground-breaking functionality that is unique to PostgreSQL.From my point of view this is not just marketing words because every PostgreSQL major release always contained really significant changes, which gives us high expectations for future releases as well.
 So, what are real advantages we might get from version 9.1 once it's released?